CodeMoggy/ExcelAsACalculationService/README.md

-# Microsoft Graph Excel REST API ASP.NET to-do list sample
+# Microsoft Graph Excel REST API ASP.NET Excel as a Calculation Service sample

-This sample shows how to read and write into an Excel document stored in your OneDrive for Business account by using the Excel REST APIs.
+This sample shows how to call an Excel function within an Excel document stored in your OneDrive for Business account by using the Excel REST APIs.

 ## Prerequisites

 To use the Microsoft Graph Excel REST API ASP.NET to-do list sample, you need the following:
 * Visual Studio 2015 installed and working on your development computer.